 This course introduces students to advertising principles and practices that contribute to business success.
 Through projects, lectures, reading, and discussion, students will learn how to recognize and plan effective advertising.
 PREREQUISITE: BUS120 PRINCIPLES OF MARKETING.

-WEBSITE DEVELOPMENT FOR BUSINESS BUS 156
+WEB DESIGN FOR BUSINESS BUS 158

-This intermediate-level computer course is designed to give students the ability to use the power of visual media.
-This course will develop each student's skills in website development.
-PREREQUISITE: CIS105 MICROCOMPUTER SOFTWARE APPLICATIONS I.
+This intermediate-level computer course is designed to give students the skills in website development.
+PREREQUISITE: CIS 105 MICROCOMPUTER SOFTWARE APPLICATIONS I.